blackviking27/DSA-450-Python/README.md

 # DSA 450
-This repo is collection of Python solutions for the 450 dsa question published by Love babbar.
+This repo is collection of solutions for the 450 dsa question published by Love babbar.
 All the solutions are written in python progrmming language.

 I am using [this](https://450dsa.com/) to keep track of the problems since it allows you to mark problems without actually logging in as it is using the localdb.